OCA/sale-workflow/sale_order_blanket_order/readme/CONTEXT.md

 and also secure the quantities of the products to be delivered, the sale framework module is the right choice.

-This module introduces 2 new kinkds of sale orders:
+This module introduces 2 new kinds of sales orders:

 1. Blanket Order: This is a sales order that defines the terms and conditions of the sales, the price, the payment terms, the delivery terms, and secures the quantities of the products to be delivered.